-The most popular long distance walking route from Cusco to Machu Picchu is the Inca Trail.
-This is the classic hiking trail, and there are two or four day options.
+The most popular long-distance walking route from Cusco to Machu Picchu is the Inca Trail.
+This is the classic hiking trail, and there are two or four-day options.
 It can be tough, as you endure drastic changes in altitude, so it’s best to acclimatize before and be physically fit.

-The classic four day hike begins at kilometer 82 of the railway line to Aguas Calientes, while the two day hike begins further along and is a good option if you are pressed for time.
+The classic four-day hike begins at kilometer 82 of the railway line to Aguas Calientes, while the two-day hike begins further along and is a good option if you are pressed for time.

 There are only a limited number of permits available for the Inca Trail so it’s necessary to book in advance.
 You can reserve your spot with tour companies before permits are even released each year to give you a higher chance of securing one, particularly in peak season, although even this isn’t guaranteed.

-We recommend booking the Inca Trail with G Adventures, who operates an award-winning and sustainable Inca Trail experience.
+We recommend booking the Inca Trail with G Adventures, which operates an award-winning and sustainable Inca Trail experience.
 They are the best in the business and are frequently recognized for their program that operates out of Cusco.